Interesting places to stop on the route from Kyiv to Lviv

 Again, due to the frequency of trains, it may be more convenient to travel by bus to and from Dubno.
 Some Lviv to Rivne trains travel via Dubno, but the town’s not connected by rail to Lutsk.

 One of our reasons for staying in Kremenets was to visit the nearby Pochayiv Lavra but Kremenets itself turned out to be a bit of a hidden gem!
 Kremenets is a small town which perfectly sums up what attracts us to Ukraine: Kremenets combines ugly and pretty in one sweet little package.
 Check out the Soviet-era Memorial to the Great Patriotic War (World War II) memorial smack in front of the ornate Jesuit college!

 On the long gently sloping main street, 18th and 19th-century churches and buildings are juxtaposed with Soviet-era architecture.

-World War II Memorial and Jesuit College, Kremenets
+Memorial to the Great Patriotic War and the Jesuit College, Kremenets

 What to do in Kremenets